lin14-mGoms/local_manifests/README.md

 3. If you have applied the patches in the z_patches directory: microG-patch

 ## In case you would like to build the osprey device
 You need the Linaro GCC 7.3 cross compiler to build the kernel!
-Get it either from the Linaro web site or build it yourself.
-To build yourself, clone the https://github.com/nathanchance/build-tools-gcc repository and run the ./build script afterwards.
-Take the build_opsprey.sh script and adapt its location accordingly!
+If you have followed the above instructions, this will be already the case as part of the build tree and configuration.